What is Decoloniality?

 Why Decoloniality?

-Western culture refers to social norms, knowledge, values, customs, economic and political systems of the West.
-Western values and knowledge forms have come to dominate spaces globally due to colonial histories and power structures.
-These processes normalised the dominance of Western modernity over the Global South in general.
+Western culture encompasses the social norms, knowledge systems, values, customs, and economic and political structures associated with the West.
+Through colonial histories and entrenched power dynamics, Western values and knowledge systems have come to dominate global spaces, normalising the hegemony of Western modernity over much of the Global South.

 We want to change that.